castillosebastian/castillocs/content/posts/documents_qa/index.en.md

 In this context, I constructed a prototype to explore this technology.
 My goal was to integrate the capabilities of pre-trained parametric memory with the expansive nature of non-parametric one.
 Thus, I developed a chatbot with access to a knowledge base.
 Utilizing retrieval-augmented generation, this system incorporates a pre-trained seq2seq model as its parametric memory and a dense vector index of documents as its non-parametric counterpart.

+## Dataset Overview

+The chosen dataset come from the VAST 2014 Challenge *The Kronos Incident*.
+The 2014 IEEE Visual Analytics Science and Technology (VAST) Challenge researchers with a fictional scenario: the disappearance of staff members from the GASTech oil and gas company on Kronos Island.
+The dataset comprises:

+- **Geospatial Data**: Geographic coordinates, maps, event locations, trajectories of vehicles or individuals.
+- **Temporal Data**: Time series, timestamps, chronological events.
+- **Network Data**: Information on connections between entities, such as phone calls, social media interactions, data traffic flows.
+- **Textual Data**: Information in text form, like emails, chat logs, incident reports, etc.
+- **Numerical Data**: Numeric values that might be related to the incident, such as counts, measurements, quantities.

+A total of 845 emails, 39 Word documents, 2 Excel sheets, and 1 CSV text file were processed to construct a vector database comprising 887 documents.

 ## Solution's Architecture

 The project is challenging as it proposes the construction of a complex system, comprised of two textual data processing modules, each with its respective language models.
 The final system outcome is conditioned by the performance of both modules individually and their correct integration.
 Several experiments were conducted, adjusting the model composition and also switching the computing architecture from CPU to GPU.
 Two system versions were built, with a third variation for GPU processing.

+>**Architecture Overview**

+The architecture consists of two major components:

+**1. Searcher**

+Its primary goal is to find fragments of text within the corpus that can be used to answer the user-generated question.
+For our searcher module, we utilized `all-MiniLM-L6-v2`, developed by Google AI.
+This language model, based on transformers, has 137 billion parameters and is an enhanced version of the `MiniLM-L6` model.
+It's smaller and lighter than the BERT model.
+It's trained on a massive dataset that includes books, articles, code, and other forms of text.

+**2. Generator**

+Focused on text construction.The generation module is built using `Llama 2`, developed by Meta AI.
+This LLM (Language Learning Model) is a pre-trained transformer model that can be used for various tasks, including translation, summarization, crafting different types of creative content, and informatively answering questions.
+Due to the model's size, we used a quantized version of `Llama 2` for our application.
+Quantization is the technique that reduces the number of bits used to represent a number or value.
+In the context of LLMs, this means decreasing the precision of the model's parameters by storing the weights in lower precision data types.
+Specifically, the original values, encoded in 16 bits, were converted to 8 bits.

 >**Question-Answering Solution Process**